Chrismarsh/CHM/docs/build.rst

 ::

-   conan profile new default --detect conan remote add bincrafters https://api.bintray.com/conan/bincrafters/public-conan conan remote add CHM https://api.bintray.com/conan/chrismarsh/CHM conan profile update settings.compiler.cppstd=14 default
+   conan profile new default --detect conan profile update settings.compiler.cppstd=14 default

 conan needs to be told to use new C++11 ABI.
 If using clang (e.g., MacOs), do